thewizardplusplus/micro/readme.md

 # Micro

-The interpreter of the programming language Micro.
+Interpreter of the Micro programming language.

 ## Installation